soyersoyer/sysex-controls/README.md

 <img align="left" height="80" src="https://github.com/soyersoyer/sysex-controls/raw/main/data/icons/hicolor/scalable/apps/hu.irl.sysex-controls.svg">

-This is a Libadwaita UI that allows to configure the Arturia
+This is a Libadwaita UI that allows you to configure certain Arturia devices.

-- BeatStep,
-- KeyLab mkII 49 / 61 / 88,
-- KeyLab 49 / 61 / 88 mk3,
-- KeyLab Essential 49 / 61 / 88,
-- KeyLab Essential 49 / 61 / 88 mk3,
-- KeyStep,
+These devices are supported and tested:
-- KeyStep 37,
+- KeyStep 37
-- MicroLab,
-- MiniLab mkII,
+- MiniLab mkII
 - MiniLab 3

-MIDI keyboards.
+These might also work, but have not been tested yet:
+- BeatStep
+- KeyLab mkII 49 / 61 / 88
+- KeyLab 49 / 61 / 88 mk3
+- KeyLab Essential 49 / 61 / 88
+- KeyLab Essential 49 / 61 / 88 mk3
+- KeyStep
+- MicroLab

 It currently allows for reading the controls (Buttons, Knobs, Pads, Keys, etc) and changing them and writing back to the device.
 This is a Linux alternative to the Midi Control Center software.
 It doesn't support the KeyStep and BeatStep Sequencer yet.

-I do not have access to all devices, so it is possible that one of them does not work, in which case please let me know.
+If you think some untested devices work well, please let us know.
+If not, let us know as well.

 ## Installation